 Here just eight suites hold, at most, eighteen guests.
 Which means it’s already intimate in scale, and all the more so thanks to the riad’s many twists and turns—the many lounges and living rooms (and the spacious comfort of the rooms) ensure that rarely do more than a handful of guests accumulate in any one place.

 There is a central dining room, if you’re interested, though meals can be served anywhere, including on the rooftop, with a view over the medina toward the Atlas Mountains.

-As for services and amenities, Talaa 12 offers a pared-down selection, in keeping with its cozy residential feel—this is a place to disappear.
-Thus no pool, no spa, just massage and traditional hammam on-site and a concierge who’s only too happy to arrange tours, excursions, or day passes to nearby pools or to Nikki Beach, in the Palmeraie.
+As for services and amenities, Riad Talaa 12 offers a pared-down selection, in keeping with its cozy residential feel—this is a place to disappear.
+Thus no pool, no spa, just massage and traditional hammam on-site and a concierge who’s only too happy to arrange tours, excursions, or day pass to nearby pools or to Nikki Beach, in the Palmeraie.

 Main text courtesy of Tablet Hotels.

 Check availability for Riad Talaa 12: Booking.com | Tablet Hotels or see what others think on TripAdvisor.

 Categories: Boutique hotels, Budget but stylish, City hotels, Culture & heritage, Local flavor, Modern design, Quiet location, Romantic, Shopping, Sightseeing,

 *The rate is only approximate and is based on our own independent research, at the time of writing.
 We cannot guarantee the rate in any way.Check room rates and book